Aidar5/nattoeng/docs/source/book/02_git_github/pyneng_github.rst

 View changes that will be synchronized
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The previous version of “git log” relies on the number of commands, but this is not always convenient.
-Before executing “git pull”, you can see what changes have been made since the last synchronization.
+The previous version of “git log” relies on the number of commands but this is not always convenient.
+Before executing “git pull” you can see what changes have been made since the last synchronization.

 The following command shall be used: